YPares/nushellWith/README.md

   derivations as the `pkgs.nushell`, `pkgs.nushellWithStdPlugins`,
-  `pkgs.nushellLibraries.*` and `pkgs.nushellPlugins.*` provided by the overlay, but all merged in the same attrset, and with an extra `nu_plugin_` prefix for the attributes corresponding to plugins
+  `pkgs.nushellLibraries.*` and `pkgs.nushellPlugins.*` provided by the overlay, but all merged in the same attrset, and with an extra `nu_plugin_` prefix for the attributes corresponding to plugins.

 ## About the packaged nushell libraries & plugins